redis/ioredis/README.md

     * `maxRedirections`: When a `MOVED` or `ASK` error is received, client will redirect the command to another node.
 This option limits the max redirections allowed when sending a command.
 The default value is `16`.
-    * `retryDelayOnFailover`: When the error of "Connection is closed." is received when sending a command, ioredis will retry after the specified delay.
+    * `retryDelayOnFailover`: If the error of "Connection is closed." is received when sending a command, ioredis will retry after the specified delay.
 The default value is `2000`.
 You should make sure to let `retryDelayOnFailover * maxRedirections > cluster-node-timeout` in order to insure that no command will fails during a failover.
     * `retryDelayOnClusterDown`: When a cluster is down, all commands will be rejected with the error of `CLUSTERDOWN`.
 If this option is a number(by default is 1000), client